 The other exceptions relate to persons who are being considered for certain positions (for example, police or prison officers, school teachers and other school staff) or who have applied for certain authorisations (for example, security agents, child care or education and care service providers, casino employees).
 These exceptions are in Schedule 3 to the Act which was added by the Spent Convictions Regulations 1992.
 This should be referred to for particulars.

-[Schedule 2 amended in Gazette 4 Nov 2005 p.
+[Schedule 2 amended: Gazette 4 Nov 2005 p.
 5319; 12 Dec 2014 p.
 4720.]

 Notes

-1 This is a compilation of the Spent Convictions Regulations 1992 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 4 September 2015 of the Spent Convictions Regulations 1992 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table